How Much Do Medical Billers and Coders Make?

 Medical billing and coding specialists' cities also affect their earnings, but BLS data indicates that areas other than the largest urban areas provide the highest incomes.

-As the table below demonstrates, billers and coders in mid-sized metropolitan areas earn the most on average.
-For example, Kokomo, a central Indiana city with a 2020 population of almost 60,000, tops the list.
+As the table below demonstrates, billers and coders in large metropolitan areas earn the most on average.
+For example, New York City's metro area tops the list.

 Highest-Paying Workplaces for Medical Billing and Coding Specialists

 Medical billing and coding salaries also vary among workplace settings.
 AAPC statistics in the following table indicate that larger employers, such as health systems, may offer higher wages.
 Hospitals and large physicians' practices also pay higher salaries.

 |Workplace Setting||Average Salary|

 |Hospital inpatient and outpatient||$55,440|